 For aviation, the principal way to lower operating costs has been to reduce staff levels.
 Large numbers of employees across the industry, from engineers to cabin crew, have been placed on government furlough schemes.
 While this reduced an immediate source of pressure, it is only a temporary solution and could have long-term effects.

-A number of large airlines have announced the intention to layoff considerable numbers of staff, despite the current levels of government assistance.
+A number of large airlines have announced the intention to lay off considerable numbers of staff, despite the current levels of government assistance.
 We are working with managers and owners to ensure that their future ability to operate is not adversely affected, particularly with regards to staff with specialised skills.

-While the picture is challenging for airlines, lessors have even less room for manoeuver.
-The wide-spread disruption is exposing problems with the industry's underlying business model.
-Currently, around 80% of lessees are struggling to make their rental payments and will be looking to defer payments or renegotiate terms.
-Adding to this, leasing companies themselves have large amounts of debt to service and the inability to move their aircraft to other regions or white label operators.
+While the picture is challenging for airlines, lessors have even less room for manoeuvre.
+Wide-spread disruption is exposing problems with the industry's underlying business model, particularly the large amounts of debt leasing companies tend to have to service and the inability to move their aircraft to other regions or white label operators.